Gerardo Bianchi: France

 In 1290, he was in France on a diplomatic mission with Benedetto Gaetani, on behalf of Pope Nicholas IV, principally to settle differences between France and Aragon and England.
-The dispatch of Cardinal Gerardo was announced to King Philip IV in a letter of Pope Nicholas dated March 23, 1290.
-In June 1290, they were in Lyons, where they adjudicated a case relating to temporal jurisdiction in the city of Lyons which was being contested between the Archbishop of Lyons and the Cathedral Chapter.
+The dispatch of Cardinal Gerardo was announced to King Philip IV in a letter of Pope Nicholas dated 23 March 1290.
+In June 1290, they were in Lyons, where they adjudicated a case relating to temporal jurisdiction in the city of Lyons, which was being contested between the Archbishop of Lyons and the Cathedral Chapter.
 At the beginning of October, they arrived in Reims, intending to resolve a conflict between the archbishop and the canons.
-During the dispute the Canons had withdrawn from participation in liturgical activities in the Cathedral, and had forbidden the use of the organ.
+During the dispute, the Canons had withdrawn from participation in liturgical activities in the Cathedral, and had forbidden the use of the organ.
 The two cardinals suspended the boycott during their visit, and when they issued their decree settling the dispute, they required the Archbishop and Canons to have two statues of the two cardinals made, which would be displayed at the High Altar of the Cathedral during important celebrations.

-The following year he and Gaetani were present at signing of the Treaty of Tarascon, negotiated to bring to a conclusion the Aragonese Crusade.
+The following year, he and Gaetani were present at the signing of the Treaty of Tarascon, negotiated to bring to a conclusion the Aragonese Crusade.